 The best ways to keep your child from becoming a “rusty reader” over the summer are:

-1. Encourage your children to read books they enjoy for at least 30 minutes per day.
-Your child will likely be more engrossed in material they choose themselves than material that is forced on them.
+- Encourage your children to read books they enjoy for at least 30 minutes per day.
+Your child will likely be more engrossed in the material they choose themselves than forced material.

-4. Connect your reading to family outings.
+- Connect your reading to family outings.
 If you take your kids to an aquarium, consider reading a book about fish or the ocean with them later that day.
-The outing can help place the reading into a broader context.
+The excursion can help place the reading into a broader context.